nctrung10/w3_band_htmlcss/README.md

 # W3 The Band Website
-The Band Website - W3 Template built by HTML, CSS & a little Javascript (responsive ability)
+The Band Website - W3 Template is built with HTML, CSS & a little Javascript (responsive ability)